- Democratic Member of the Congressional Progressive Caucus

 Out of Iraq Congressional Caucus NAACP National Urban League

 Marcy Kaptur was born in Toledo, Ohio on June 17, 1946, to blue-collar parents who worked at local automobile plants.
 She earned an undergraduate degree in history from the University of Wisconsin in 1968, a master’s degree in urban planning from the University of Michigan in 1974, and a Ph.D. in urban planning from MIT in 1982.
 From 1969-75 Kaptur worked as an urban planner for Toledo-Lucas County.
 From 1975-77 she was Director of Planning for the National Center for Urban Ethnic Affairs.
 And from 1977-79 she was Assistant Director for Urban Affairs in the Jimmy Carter Administration.
 After Carter's electoral defeat in 1980, Kaptur spent a year as Deputy Secretary of the National Consumer Cooperative Bank.

 In 1982 Kaptur, a Democrat, was elected to represent the Ninth District of Ohio in the U.S. Congress, and she has been re-elected every two years since then.
-A member of the Congressional Progressive Caucus, her campaigns have been endorsed by the Democratic Socialists of America.
+Her campaigns have been endorsed by the Democratic Socialists of America.